moliver28/research-handbook/content/handbook/company/working-groups/secure-govern-database-decomposition/_index.md

 ### Timeline

-Awaiting further detail from testing to determine timeline feasibility.
+Awaiting further detail from testing to determine a timeline..

 Ideal situation would be to provide meaningful reduction in WAL pressure on the primary database prior to May 2025 through a gradual decomposition effort.